jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

   .. code-block:: python

-    E       AttributeError: module 'list_comprehensions' has no attribute 'list_comprehension'
+    AttributeError: module 'list_comprehensions' has no attribute 'list_comprehension'

 * I add a function that uses a list comprehension to ``list_comprehensions.py``